-- 1. Demonstrate an understanding of HCPC standards of conduct, performance and ethics (2016) by describing how it applies to equality and diversity.
-(HCPC SoP 5, 6) - 2.
-Demonstrate an understanding of how local policies and national legislation on diversity and equal opportunities apply to your professional practice.
-(HCPC SoP 5.1) - 3.
-Demonstrate the application of the principles of equality and diversity in their own practice and to those you supervise.
+- i) Demonstrate an understanding of HCPC standards of conduct, performance and ethics (2016) by describing how it applies to equality and diversity.
+(HCPC SoP 5, 6) - ii) Demonstrate they understand how local policies and national legislation on diversity and equal opportunities apply to your professional practice.
+(HCPC SoP 5.1) - iii) Demonstrate they apply the principles of equality and diversity in their own practice and to those you supervise.
 (HCPC SoP 6)